-It is well documented that the number of people with defined benefit (DB) pension plans is much lower today – particularly in the private sector.
+It is well documented that the number of people with defined benefit pension plans (DB) is much lower today – particularly in the private sector.
 This increases the importance of careful planning around the retirement income provided through the Canada Pension Plan (CPP).

 “I don’t know when I’m going to die, so I’m going to start my CPP as early as possible and get what I can.”

 CPP benefits in that situation were for the extras.
-Furthermore, life expectancies then were not what they are now.
+Furthermore, life expectancies were not what they are now.

 By contrast, CPP benefits are increased by 0.7% per month for each month after age 65 they commence.
 The latest age at which CPP benefits can begin is 70.
-In dollar terms, the maximum unreduced pension at age 65 as of January 1, 2018 is $1,134.17.
+In dollar terms, the maximum unreduced pension at age 65 as of 2020 is $1,175.83.

 The actual CPP pension you are entitled to will be calculated at the time of your application.
 The calculation involves the contributions made to CPP during your “contributory period” (basically between ages 18 and 65) adjusted for allowable adjustments for periods of low income.
 For example, everyone has their lowest 8 years of income dropped out of the calculation.
 CPP benefits are payable as long as you live, and are indexed to the cost of living.

 By the time one reaches the age of 86, the aggregate amount of CPP pension received by deferring to age 70 would exceed the amount received by starting prior to age 70.
 While this is slightly later than the average life expectancy for a 65-year-old Ontario male (19 years), it is slightly earlier than the 21.89 years of life expectancy for a 65-year-old Ontario female.

-The above paragraph is not meant to suggest that everyone should endeavour to defer CPP to age 70.
+The above paragraph is not meant to suggest that everyone should strive to defer CPP to age 70.
 The answer will be different for each person – and for some (particularly those with a high probability of a shorter life expectancy) age 60 may still be appropriate.

 The best way to determine the answer is to work with a Financial Planner to develop a personalized retirement plan.
-By going through the planning process, all strategies can be considered, including potentially drawing down other sources of retirement income before commencing CPP.
+By going through the retirement planning process, all strategies can be considered, including potentially drawing down other sources of retirement income before commencing CPP.